-9. Memory Access during User Program Break
+• Memory Access during User Program Break

 The emulator can download the program for the flash memory area.
 Other memory write operations are enabled for the RAM area.
-Therefore, an operation such as memory write, BREAKPOINT, or user program download should be set only for the RAM area.
-When the memory area can be written by the MMU, do not perform memory write, BREAKPOINT, or downloading.
+Therefore, an operation such as memory write or BREAKPOINT should be set only for the RAM area.

-10. Cache Operation during User Program Break
+• Cache Operation during User Program Break